 2. The content…..

-I also know that our friends from EPIK are organising a MineCraft coding event as part of DevFest (register here).
-So if you have children who might be interested in hacking MineCraft or learning coding, you can make it a family day out.
+I also know that our friends from EPIK are organising a Minecraft coding event as part of DevFest (register here).
+So if you have children who might be interested in hacking Minecraft or learning to code, you can make it a family day out.

 There will also be talks on every web and computer topic you can imagine (Dart, JS, Android, HTML, Java, frameworks, etc) and a Hackathon.